Understanding IDDE: Why Illicit Discharge Detection and Elimination Matters More Than Ever

 Train Your Team

-Staff must be trained to recognize pollution indicators, use testing equipment, and follow standard operating procedures.
+Staff must be trained to recognize pollution indicators, use testing equipment and follow standard operating procedures.
 This ensures consistent, reliable fieldwork across your organization.

 Engage The Public